npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 ## Global export

-You can declare your name in the global namespace by simple naming your anonymous function. 'return Module' returns the object 'var Module = {};'.
+You can declare your name in the global namespace by simple naming your anonymous function. `return Module` returns the object `var Module = {};`.
 To this empty object methods and variables are added to be exposed publicly.
-An example of this is 'Module.publicMethod'.
+An example of this is `Module.publicMethod`.
 This function is able to call the private function and return the result.
 Everything else is still protected using the closure of the anonymous function.
-Please also note the underscores in front of '_privateVar' and '_privateMethod'.
+Please also note the underscores in front of `_privateVar` and `_privateMethod`.
 It is a naming convention that private variables and functions are proceeded by an underscore.
 Normally variables & functions start with a lowercase letter but with modules, that is not the case.
 The general tradition is to start them with a capital letter instead.

 ```javascript
 // Global module